rewrking/nodemailer-mjml-sender/README.md

 # node-emailer

-Node.js based emailer using MJML & mjml-react
+Node.js based emailer using MJML

 To run, create a .env file with the following: